 Kuala Lumpur at night © judhi

-Malaysia is a country with two distinct parts.
-Peninsula Malaysia constitutes the long fringe of land, extending down from Asia, which borders Thailand and Singapore.
-The South China Sea separates the mainland from the less populated East Malaysian provinces of Sabah and Sarawak.
-The dense jungles of Sabah and Sarawak support abundant plant and wildlife and Mt Kinabalu in Sabah stakes its claim as the highest peak in Southeast Asia.
+The destination is divided into two distinct parts.
+Peninsula Malaysia comprises the long fringe of land that extends down from Asia, and borders Thailand and Singapore.
+The South China Sea separates the mainland from the less-populated East Malaysian provinces of Sabah and Sarawak.
+Their dense jungles support an abundance of exotic plant and wildlife.

 Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.